seabbs/thesis/README.md

 - `packrat`: All R packages required.
 - `projects`: A backup of all analysis code used for this PhD.
 Not present on GitHub this folder can be restored using `bash bin/grab_projects.sh projects`.
 Details of all analysis projects can be found in the thesis introduction.
 - `data`: If using the local version of this thesis all data can be found zipped in this folder.
 If using a remote version then see the individual chapters for data sources and the following section for further details.
+- `review`: Examiner comments and my responses from my viva.

 See individual chapter text and Rmd documents for additional reproducibility information.